-Jennifer Lapidus knows well the life of the former, having spent fourteen years as a baker of naturally leavened breads at her small wood-fired bakery in Marshall, North Carolina.
+Jennifer Lapidus, owner and founder of Carolina Ground, knows well the life of the former.
+She spent fourteen years as a baker of naturally leavened breads at her small wood-fired bakery in Marshall, North Carolina.
 The ideals of the latter inspire her daily.

 But Lapidus is more interested in shifting paradigms than following old patterns.
 As the founder of Carolina Ground, a prototypical micro-mill and L3C (a sort of hybrid for-profit and nonprofit company with a social mission) in Asheville that works exclusively with local grain, Lapidus is staking new territory between the two worlds, forging the sacred—if often overlooked—link between farmer and baker.